gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in CRYPTO chunk.

-When the crypto engine is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
+When the crypto context is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
-This opens to a man-in-the-middle attack where a malicious peer may theoretcally generate an INIT chunk with proper parameters and hitch-hik an Association.
+This opens to a man-in-the-middle attack where a malicious attacker may theoretcally generate an INIT chunk with proper parameters and hitch-hik an Association.